hutcheb/ckSCADA/README.md

 ===================================

-ckSCADA is an open source SCADA system built using Kafka. https://ckscada.readthedocs.io/
+ckSCADA is an open source SCADA system built using Kafka.

+https://ckscada.readthedocs.io/

 The primary aim is to be an open source alternate to proprietry SCADA systems.

-Using Kafka it allows the system to be easily extended using third party components.
+Using Kafka allows the system to be easily extended using third party components.
 Kafka is a very well supported framework for messaging between components.
 The system is able to be scaled easily with the addition of additional Kafka brokers.